Sports Medicine Program History

 The KU Sports Medicine program, located in Keystone Hall 124, is affiliated with the following two medical practices: Fleetwood Medical Associates and Berkshire Orthopedic Associates of Wyomissing, PA.

-Dr. Robert Hippert and his Fleetwood Medical Associates (Dr. Robert Sellers, Dr. Eugene Fellin, Dr. Eric Newman, and Dr. Suzanne Adam) have been affiliated with KU Sports Medicine Program since 1989, providing comprehensive medical care, as well as coverage for all home football games and NCAA and PSAC championship events.
+Dr. Eugene Fellin and his Fleetwood Medical Associates (Dr. Robert Sellers, Dr. Robert Hippert, Dr. Eric Newman, and Dr. Suzanne Adam) have been affiliated with KU Sports Medicine Program since 1989, providing comprehensive medical care, as well as coverage for all home football games and NCAA and PSAC championship events.
 Student athletes also have the opportunity to be cared for at the University's Health & Wellness Center daily, as needed.

 Dr. Gary Canner and his Berkshire Orthopedic Associates (Dr. Scott Nord and Dr. Stephen Soffer) have been providing orthopedic care and coverage for the University's sports teams since 1990.
 This care extends from their office, where athletes can be seen daily on referral from the University's Sports Medicine Staff.
 Dr. Canner also services KU's injured student athletes every Thursday evening during scheduled injury clinics.
 (Please note that appointments are required)